 Scaling an input voltage isn’t always as easy (or complex) as it first seems.
 In this post, I’ll walk through how I tackled this challenge in a recent signal chain design that needed to scale a +/-10-V signal down to a 0 to 2.5 V range to match all the other signals headed to the analog-to-digital converter (ADC).
 The transfer function to do this is linear: VOUT = VIN/8 + 1.25V.

-If you are looking for a solution for a specific voltage scaling need and want a solution right now then click on this e2e FAQ.
+Note: If you are looking for a solution for a specific voltage scaling need, visit this TI E2ETM support FAQ.
 It includes an Excel spreadsheet calculator that provides a circuit with ideal component values for just about any inverting or noninverting voltage scaling task.

 My first thought was to use a noninverting operational amplifier (op amp) circuit.
 After doing some quick math, I determined that the circuit, shown in Figure 1, needed a 1.43V offset supply and a feedback/ground-resistor ratio of -7/8.